Justice: Subordinate value

 According to utilitarian thinkers including John Stuart Mill, justice is not as fundamental as we often think.
 Rather, it is derived from the more basic standard of rightness, consequentialism: what is right is what has the best consequences (usually measured by the total or average welfare caused).
 So, the proper principles of justice are those that tend to have the best consequences.
 These rules may turn out to be familiar ones such as keeping contracts; but equally, they may not, depending on the facts about real consequences.
 Either way, what is important is those consequences, and justice is important, if at all, only as derived from that fundamental standard.
 Mill tries to explain our mistaken belief that justice is overwhelmingly important by arguing that it derives from two natural human tendencies: our desire to retaliate against those who hurt us, or the feeling of self-defense and our ability to put ourselves imaginatively in another's place, sympathy.
 So, when we see someone harmed, we project ourselves into their situation and feel a desire to retaliate on their behalf.
 If this process is the source of our feelings about justice, that ought to undermine our confidence in them.

+Theories

+It has been said that 'systematic' or 'programmatic' political and moral philosophy in the West begins, in Plato's Republic, with the question, 'What is Justice?'
+According to most contemporary theories of justice, justice is overwhelmingly important: John Rawls claimed that "Justice is the first virtue of social institutions, as truth is of systems of thought."
+In classical approaches, evident from Plato through to Rawls, the concept of 'justice' is always construed in logical or 'etymological' opposition to the concept of injustice.
+Such approaches cite various examples of injustice, as problems which a theory of justice must overcome.
+A number of post-World War II approaches do, however, challenge that seemingly obvious dualism between those two concepts.
+Justice can be thought of as distinct from benevolence, charity, prudence, mercy, generosity, or compassion, although these dimensions are regularly understood to also be interlinked.
+Justice is one of the cardinal virtues.
+Metaphysical justice has often been associated with concepts of fate, reincarnation or Divine Providence, i.e., with a life in accordance with a cosmic plan.

+The equivalence of justice and fairness has been historically and culturally established.

-Theories of retributive justice
+Instrumental theories of justice

-Theories of retributive justice involve punishment for wrongdoing, and need to answer three questions:
+Instrumental theories of justice look at the consequences of punishment for wrongdoing, looking at questions such as: